-WICHE has been active in supporting Alaska’s efforts to develop a statewide longitudinal data system (SLDS), both with its own resources and through grant-supported projects and contract work.
-First, Alaska participated in a meeting that brought together the stewards of the data systems in 14 WICHE states in 2008 for discussions around linking education and workforce data longitudinally.
-A central topic was how to address the challenges to data sharing presented by the Family Educational Rights and Privacy Act.
+WICHE supported Alaska’s efforts to develop a statewide longitudinal data system (SLDS), both with its own resources and through grant-supported projects and contract work.
+Alaska participated in a meeting that brought together the stewards of the data systems in 14 WICHE states for discussions around linking education and workforce data longitudinally.
 WICHE also facilitated a meeting of key state officials in Anchorage that aided in accelerating Alaska’s SLDS development efforts and prepared a report based on interviews with state agency personnel, including recommendations addressing the design and function of SLDS for Alaska.
 WICHE helped Alaska secure technical assistance from federal Department of Education (at no cost to the state) and facilitated a 2010 retreat at our facilities for state officials integrally involved in SLDS development and consultants supplied by the federal government.
 WICHE’s work also contributed directly to the applications Alaska submitted for the last two SLDS competitions the federal government conducted.

-Additionally, the Alaska Commission on Postsecondary Education, University of Alaska Anchorage, University of Alaska Fairbanks, and the University of Alaska Statewide Systems belong to the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
+The Alaska Commission on Postsecondary Education, University of Alaska Anchorage, University of Alaska Southeast, and the University of Alaska System belong to the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
 The Forum held its 2009 annual meeting at the University of Alaska Anchorage.
-A new WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-University of Alaska Fairbanks, University of Alaska Fairbanks–Bristol Bay, Chukchi Campus, Interior-Aleutians Campus, Kuskokwim Campus, and Northwest Campus; and University of Alaska Anchorage Community and Technical College are members.
+The Western Alliance for Community College Academic Leaders brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas, share resources, and collaborate on regional initiatives.
+The University of Alaska Fairbanks, University of Alaska Fairbanks–Bristol Bay, Chukchi Campus, Interior-Aleutians Campus, Kuskokwim Campus, and Northwest Campus; and University of Alaska Fairbanks Community and Technical College are members.

 Technology.
-Alaska has been very active in the WICHE Cooperative for Educational Technologies (WCET), a membership organization that advances access and excellence in higher education through the innovative use of technology.
-WCET staff has presented to the Alaska Advisory Task Force on Higher Education and Career Readiness on how distance education can help to serve the remediation needs of students.
+Alaska has been very active in the WICHE Cooperative for Educational Technologies (WCET), a national membership organization that advances access and excellence in higher education through the innovative use of technology.
 The University of Alaska’s institutions have benefitted from WCET’s focus on federal distance education regulations, with WCET helping member institutions understand how to respond to regulations regarding issues such as student authentication, financial aid last-day-of-attendance, and state approval of distance education institutions.

 Mental Health.
 WICHE’s Mental Health Program has worked with Alaska on a wide range of initiatives.
-It is currently leading the development of the pioneering Alaska Psychology Internship Consortium, a partnership between five training sites that focuses on rural and indigenous people that is accredited by the American Psychology Association (APA).
-Alaska did not have an APA-accredited internship program, and this project will allow University of Alaska psychology doctoral students to complete their training within the state.
+It led the development of the pioneering Alaska Psychology Internship Consortium, a partnership between five training sites that focuses on rural and indigenous people that is accredited by the American Psychology Association (APA).
+Alaska did not have an APA-accredited internship program, and this project allows University of Alaska psychology doctoral students to complete their training within the state.
 WICHE is also providing technical assistance to improve the application of a “person-centered” treatment planning and discharge process within a short-term, acute care inpatient framework for involuntary committed adults at the Alaska Psychiatric Institute.

-Through a multiyear project with the Annapolis Coalition on the Behavioral Health Workforce that focused on improving the skills of direct care workers via the development of core competencies, WICHE helped develop the Alaskan Core Competencies, along with a standardized curriculum and tools to assess worker skills.
-In addition, Two Alaska higher education campuses participated in a research study, funded by the National Institute for Mental Health, that focused on campus mental health and the effects of mental health first aid training for campus residence life staff.
+Through a multiyear project that focused on improving the skills of direct care workers via the development of core competencies, WICHE helped develop the Alaskan Core Competencies, along with a standardized curriculum and tools to assess worker skills.
+In addition, two Alaska higher education campuses participated in a research study, funded by the National Institute for Mental Health, that focused on campus mental health and the effects of mental health first aid training for campus residence life staff.

 WICHE has provided support to the Alaska Division of Behavioral Health on the use of data to inform decisions.
 Data sources have been developed and implemented for performance indicators on access, outcomes, and appropriateness of services.
 WICHE staff has also led several evaluation studies in Alaska, including systems-level and individual program evaluations utilizing multimethod approaches to provide information to funders on the viability of program structure and progress toward goals.

 Other Initiatives.
 Another initiative, the Master Property Program (MPP), helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact (MHEC) and expanded to the WICHE region, the MPP includes 50 member institutions with total insured values of $78.9 billion; it has generated some $65.4 million in savings for the participating institutions while expanding their coverage.
+Created by the Midwestern Higher Education Compact (MHEC) and expanded to the WICHE region, the MPP includes more than 150 campuses with total insured values of over $100 billion.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
 The Anchorage and Fairbanks campuses of the University of Alaska participate in MHECare.
 In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase off competitively bid purchaing agreements to reduce costs on a range of hardware and software products and services.